QAZASDEDC/DaiFu/README.md

-# DaiFu: A Framework for In-Situ Runtime Recovery of Deep Learning Programs against Crash Failures
+# DaiFu: A Framework for In-Situ Recovery of Deep Learning Programs against Crash Failures
 The artifact of Usenix ATC 2024 submission#43

 ## Project Structure